KevinPanchal0/sky_scrapper/README.md

 # Sky Scrapper

-"Sky Scrapper" is a feature-rich weather application built using Flutter, incorporating key concepts such as API calling, Shared Preferences, and network connectivity.
+Sky Scrapper" is a feature-rich weather application built using Flutter, incorporating key concepts such as API calling, Shared Preferences, and network connectivity.
 The app offers a comprehensive set of functionalities designed to provide users with accurate and timely weather information for cities, states, and countries.